 The postgraduate research degree offered at the School of Mathematics is the PhD.
 This is a 36 month programme of study plus a further 12 month period available in which to write up and submit your thesis.
 The students admitted typically have an Msc degree, or 1st class honours degree (or its international equivalent).
 From the start of their studies, they are assigned a main supervisor with whom they work closely throughout their degree programme and a second supervisor who provides additional help.
 Applications are invited for PhD studies for September each year.
 Occasionally students are admitted at other times of the year by special arrangement.
 To request the possibility of admission at another time of the year, please email the Graduate School with further details of your request.

-For MIGSAA, there were admission deadlines on 11 November 2016 and 27 January 2016.
+For MIGSAA, there were admission deadlines on 11th November 2016 and 27th January 2016.
 We expect that most offers of admission and of funding will be made in March 2017, although offers will be made at other times when there are good reasons to do so.
 Late applications from students who have secured external funding will be considered.
 All enquiries for MIGSAA should be addressed to email@example.com.